OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 ~~~

 Suricata 8.0 sandboxes Lua rules by default.
 The restrictions on the sandbox for Lua rules can be
 modified in the ``security.lua`` section of the configuration file.
+This section also applies to
-Additionally, Lua rules
-can be completely disabled the same as the Suricata 7.0 default:
+Lua transforms.
+Additionally, Lua rules can be completely disabled in the same way as for as the
+Suricata 7.0 default:

 ::